Execution of Carey Dean Moore: Pharmaceutical company lawsuit

 The German pharmaceutical company Fresenius Kabi, the manufacturer of the drugs used in Moore's execution, filed a lawsuit in the United States, seeking a restraining order to stop the use of the drugs in question in the planned execution.
-Capital punishment has been abolished in all countries of the European Union and the EU requires that all EU companies not to supply medicines for lethal injections.
+Capital punishment has been abolished in all countries of the European Union and the EU requires that all EU companies not supply medicines for lethal injections.
 The absolute ban on the death penalty is enshrined in both the Charter of Fundamental Rights of the European Union (EU) and the European Convention on Human Rights, and the use of the death penalty is therefore regarded as a grave violation of international human rights law in Europe.
 Fresenius Kabi only sells the products in question with a legally binding clause that they may not be sold, resold or distributed to prisons or used in execution purposes.
 Fresenius Kabi asserted that the drugs "could only have been obtained by defendants in contradiction and contravention of the distribution contracts the company has in place and therefore through improper or illegal means" and said the execution would cause reputational damage.